carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``nsz``
    No Signed Zeros - Allow optimizations to treat the sign of a zero argument or result as insignificant.
+This does not imply that -0.0 is poison and/or guaranteed to not exist in the operation.

 ``arcp``
    Allow Reciprocal - Allow optimizations to use the reciprocal of an